-In the meantime, let’s talk a little bit about the importance of beneficial foods for osteoporosis.
+In the meantime, let’s talk a little bit about foods that are beneficial for bone health.

-Usually when we think of foods that are good for our bones we immediately think of milk, cheese and other dairy products.
-These are great sources of calcium and help improve our bones, however, there are many other food options with high calcium content, too.
+Usually, when we think of foods that are good for our bones we immediately think of milk, cheese, and other dairy products.
+These are great sources of calcium and help support our bones, however, there are many other food options with high calcium content, too.

 Caffeine and Osteoporosis

 Studies have shown that coffee consumption has little negative effect on your bones (unless you’re drinking large amounts like 8 cups a day or more).
 In fact, coffee has some wonderful benefits to your overall health.

 Because coffee contains potent antioxidants.
 In particular, polyphenols.
 Polyphenols have been shown to help prevent cardiovascular diseases, Alzheimer’s disease, and chronic inflammation!

 If you would like to read more about the coffee debate, check out the following article.

 As mentioned earlier, there are lots of bone-friendly foods out there besides your typical glass of milk or piece of cheese.
 For those of you who are vegetarian, vegan or lactose intolerant, this does not mean you have to lose out on your calcium intake.
 Leafy greens and vegetables like broccoli all contain reasonable sources of calcium.